grig23/primetime.en/help/AccountIQ/dashboard.md

 ### Sharing score by channels and MVPDs {#sharin-score-by-channels-and-mvpds}

-It is the table of overall sharing score of each channel in the segment for top MVPDs.
+This table provides a comparative view of sharing scores of the selected channels for the MVPDs in the current segment.

 ![](assets/sharing-scores-by-channels-mvpds.png)